 - Does your organization have more technology needs than your team can handle exclusively?

 - What is your budget for IT management?

 Ultimately, organizations that are a great fit for Managed IT Services already see how their business can benefit from advancing their technology.
 They have an IT budget or are willing to spend money to improve their organization’s security and protect their data.

-Lisa is a Sales Leader at Loffler Companies, with a passion for the value that Managed Services brings to its clients each and every day.
+Lisa is a Sales Leader at Loffler Companies, with a passion for the value that Managed Services brings to its clients every day.
 She has experience ranging from SMB to Enterprise markets with an emphasis in Managed Services, Unified Communications, Security, and Professional Services.
-She leads an award winning team that takes pride in their technical experience as well as delivering world class service to their clients.
+She leads an award-winning team that takes pride in their technical experience as well as delivering world-class service to their clients.